h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.data-structure.md

 id: hxh6epiehlg41xuuhwuf1m8
 title: Data structure
 desc: Data structure
-updated: 1672544065538
+updated: 1672971931430
 created: 1671847041209
 ---
 # How did I organize the data structure of transactions in spreadsheet?

 Inspired by [this post](https://www.allstacksdeveloper.com/2020/04/manage-stock-transactions-with-google-sheets.html).

+The spreadsheet consists of 5 sheets:
+- orderBook
+- pnl
+- pnl_daily
+- tmp_currentPrice
+- helpler

-## Define the structure of a transaction
+## orderBook - define the structure of a transaction

 The transactions are registered in a sheet called `orderBook`.